-Nikola recommended baby Adriatic shrimps in a vinegar.
+Nikola recommended baby Adriatic shrimps in vinegar.
 This was delicious beyond words.
-Seemingly simple dish, quickly stirred baby shrimps in vinegar and sprinkled with large salt, was one of few remarkable dishes we've had in very long time.
+A seemingly simple dish, quickly stirred baby shrimps in vinegar and sprinkled with large salt, was one of few remarkable dishes we've had in a very long time.

-We've enjoyed it so much, that we tried to recreate this dish at home within a following week.
+We've enjoyed it so much, that we tried to recreate this dish at home within the following week.
 And we succeeded – yay!

-And if I would like to change one thing about that dish, it would be to serve a homemade pasta instead of Barilla pasta.
-Not that Barilla is bad, but in Istria we are so used to homemade pasta, that we get seriously surprised when served an industrial pasta.
+And if I would like to change one thing about that dish, it would be to serve homemade pasta instead of Barilla pasta.
+Not that Barilla is bad, but in Istria, we are so used to homemade pasta, that we get seriously surprised when served an industrial pasta.